Komal-kalyanraman/container_manager/README.md

   The `RequestExecutor` abstraction allows for different data formats (JSON, Protobuf, etc.).

 - **Database Layer:**
-  The `IDatabaseHandler` interface allows you to swap Redis for any other backend (SQL, NoSQL, in-memory, etc.) with minimal code changes.
+  The `IDatabaseHandler` interface allows you to swap between the embedded and Redis backends (or any other backend) with minimal code changes.

 - **Docker API & Podman API Layer:**
   The `docker-api` and `podman-api` runtimes enable direct management of containers via their respective REST APIs over Unix sockets.